Harsh-Avinash/DLD-Lab-Simulations/README.md

 # DLD-Lab-Simulations

-CSE 1003 Digital Logic And Design'sLab Componets all packed up in one neat and arranged repositry The software used is LT Spice using the Digital Logic Library
+CSE 1003 Digital Logic And Design's Lab Componets all packed up in one neat and arranged repositry The software used is LT Spice using the Digital Logic Library

 [LT Spice Download](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)<br>